meteor/tutorials/content/react/step02.md

 meteor npm install --save react react-dom
 ```

+> Note: `meteor npm` supports the same features as `npm`, though the difference can be important.
+Consult the [`meteor npm` documentation](https://docs.meteor.com/commandline.html#meteornpm) for more information.

 ### Replace the starter code

 To get started, let's replace the code of the default starter app.
 Then we'll talk about what it does.